LoSiA: Efficient High-Rank Fine-Tuning via Subnet Localization and Optimization: Method

 \begingroup

 \endgroup

-where $\beta_1,\beta_2\in (0,1)$ is the EMA factors.
-We regard $s(\cdot)$ as a appropriate importance assessment.
-Notably, to obtain gradients $W$ asynchronously, LoSiA use per-layer weight updates \cite{lv2024adalomolowmemoryoptimizationadaptive}, executing the optimization during backpropagation without storing gradients. \paragraph{Core Subnet Localization via Importance Scores} For a subnet $S$ selected from origin network $S_0=(\{i\}_{i=1}^n, \{j\}_{j=1}^m, W)$, define its importance as:
+where $\beta_1,\beta_2\in (0,1)$ are the EMA factors.
+We treat $s(\cdot)$ as an appropriate importance assessment.
+To obtain the weight-gradient signal without keeping all full tensors in memory, LoSiA uses per-layer updates \cite{lv2024adalomolowmemoryoptimizationadaptive}, executing optimizations during backpropagation without storing gradients. \paragraph{Core Subnet Localization via Importance Scores} Given a subnet $S$ of the origin network $S_0=(\{i\}_{i=1}^n, \{j\}_{j=1}^m, W)$, define its importance as:

-The objective is to identify optimal subset $S$ and maximize $s(S)$, while satisfying the memory constraint $\max\{\frac{|X_S|}{n},\frac{|Y_S|}{m}\}\leq p$, where $p\in (0,1)$ represents the \textit{rank factor}.
+Our objective is to identify the optimal subnet $S$ that maximizes $s(S)$, while respecting the memory cap $\max\{\frac{|X_S|}{n},\frac{|Y_S|}{m}\}\leq p$, where $p\in (0,1]$ represents the \textit{rank factor}.
 However, the task is NP-Hard.
-Leveraging observations in Section~\ref{sec: grd} regarding gradient magnitude sparsity patterns, we develop greedy selection algorithms to identify critical input and output neuron sets $(X_S,Y_S)$:
+Exploiting the gradient-magnitude sparsity patterns observed in Section~\ref{sec: grd}, we develop greedy selection algorithms to select the critical input and output neuron set $X_S$ and $Y_S$.

-Algorithm \ref{power} implements a row-major greedy approach that selects the $top\text{-}K$ rows by importance score summation, and then finds $\{Y_S\}$ to maximum $s(S)$ given fixed $\{X_S\}$.
-A column-major greedy algorithm \textit{Column2Row} is also considered.
-The better selection result of two strategies is selected.
+Algorithm~\ref{power} embodies a row-major greedy policy.
+First, it locks the $\lfloor np \rfloor$ input neurons with the highest row-wise aggregate importance, then greedily retains the $\lfloor mp \rfloor$ output neurons that maximize the residual mass in those fixed rows.
+A symmetric column-major variant reverses the order of fixation.
+The final subnet adopts whichever of the two masks yields the higher score~$s(S)$.

-\paragraph{Dimensionality Reduction in Output Layer Fine-Tuning} While prior work \cite{chen2024longloraefficientfinetuninglongcontext} has established the benefits of fine-tuning the output layer in conjunction with PEFT methods, the approach remains computationally prohibitive for large-vocabulary models (e.g., Gemma-2B).
+\paragraph{Dimensionality Reduction in Output Layer Fine-Tuning} Although prior work \cite{chen2024longloraefficientfinetuninglongcontext} has established the benefits of fine-tuning the output layer in conjunction with PEFT methods, the approach remains computationally prohibitive for large-vocabulary models (e.g. Gemma-2B).
 However, empirically, backward propagation through the output layer exhibits gradient sparsity, with only a limited subset of tokens receiving significant updates.
-Building on this insight, LoSiA easily implements an efficient optimization strategy by constructing a tunable subnet $S=(X_{S_0}, Y_S, W_{X_{S_0},Y_S})$ of the output layer, where $|Y_S| = p_o|Y_{S_0}|$, and $p_o\in (0,1)$ denoting the \textit{dimension reduction factor}.
+Building on this insight, LoSiA easily implements an efficient optimization strategy by constructing a tunable subnet $S=(X_{S_0}, Y_S, W_{X_{S_0},Y_S})$ in the output layer, where $|Y_S| = p_o|Y_{S_0}|$, and $p_o\in (0,1]$ denote the \textit{output dimension reduction factor}.